AkamineFabio/HTML_CSS/README.md

 # HTML_CSS
-Creating some templates using ONLY HTML and CSS, for practice
+Creating and copying some templates using ONLY HTML and CSS, for practice